How Much it Costs to Get a Kitchen Fitted

 Planning on upgrading your kitchen in the near future?
 Then you may be asking yourself how much kitchen fitters charge.

 First though, it’s worth noting that your kitchen fitter typically won’t do the electrical or plumbing work themselves, they’ll probably subcontract that work to another tradesman.
-This may be in your kitchen fitters’ overall quote for the work, or the individual tradespeople may charge separately.
+This may be in your kitchen fitter’s overall quote for the work, or the individual tradespeople may charge separately.

 But back to the question of how much kitchen fitters charge.
-If you want to pinpoint a figure then a typical cost for fitting a new kitchen can come in at around £6,000.
+If you want to pinpoint a figure, then the typical cost for fitting a new kitchen in the UK is around £6,000.
+However, lower-cost installations could be circa £1,500 and a higher-spec kitchen fitting can come in at £14,000.

 Giving a more accurate reading, size-wise, your average kitchen here in the UK measures around 14 square metres.
 The installation cost alone for this is around £3,500.

 If you plan on getting a completely new kitchen then you are probably looking at hiring a skip to get rid of the old units, worktops and other associated waste.
 This in itself can prove costly (around £90 a day).
-Then there is the time involved in dismantling your old kitchen (typically around two hours) and which will be added to the labour costs.
+Then there is the time involved in dismantling your old kitchen (typically around two hours), which will be added to the labour costs.

 9 Kitchen Costs to Consider